idea-lei/Callback/README.md

 Handlers will be executed parallelly and Cancellation is supported.

-### EventCallbackSequential
+### CallbackSequential

-The only difference between this and `EventCallback` would be that this class will invoke the handler methods in (registration) sequence, just like the normal event does.
-This class is designed to be separated from `EventCallback` to make sure that users will know what they are doing / using.
+The only difference between this and `Callback` would be that this class will invoke the handler methods in (registration) sequence, just like the normal `MulticastDelegate` does.
+This class is designed to be separated from `Callback` to make sure that users will know what they are doing / using.

 **Usage of this class is strongly discouraged.** Use this class only if all the following requirements can be fulfilled: